-“I think the real trick to writing meaningful resumes revolves around playing to your strengths.
-Every situation, person, and job are different, so saying there’s one resume style that trumps all is a misrepresentation.
-Here are just a few things that I have seen that stand out and can help you get noticed for an interview opportunity”
+“The real trick to writing meaningful resumes revolves around playing to your strengths.
+Every situation, person, and job is different, so saying there’s one resume style that trumps all is a misrepresentation.
+Here are just a few things that I have seen that stand out and can help you get noticed for an interview opportunity.”

--Kurt Cushman, Recruiter for IntelliSource
+– Kurt Cushman, Recruiter for IntelliSource

 Add Your Strengths at the Top of Your Resume